-$\cos s$ entertainment companies = 1.35
+Average across entertainment companies = 1.35

-ey's operating leverage measures (1.01 ould you expect Disney to have a higher eta than other entertainment
+Given Disney's operating leverage measures (1.01 or 1.25), would you expect Disney to have a higher or a lower beta than other entertainment companies?

 Determinant 3: Financial Leverage

 - As firms borrow, they create fixed costs (interest payments) that make their earnings to equity investors more volatile.
 This increased earnings volatility which increases the equity beta. - The beta of equity alone can be written as a function of the unlevered beta and the debt-equity ratio where